A few weeks ago, an acquaintance told me that he was interested in getting started with machine learning.

 He’s a web developer who primarily works in Ruby and Python, but also has a small amount of experience with R. Day-to-day, his work is run-of-the-mill web development, and he’s confessed to me that he’s a bit bored and looking for something new and exciting.

 When he told me he wants to get into machine learning, we started talking.
 The conversation went like this:

 Sharp Sight: “Do you know data visualization?
 Do you know data wrangling techniques for R?”

 Acquaintance: “I don’t want to do data visualization.”

 Sharp Sight: “You don’t understand.
 Data visualization is a prerequisite for machine learning.
 You need to learn how to dive into a dataset and analyze it before you can make machine learning algorithms work.
 You need to be able to analyze data first.”

 We proceeded to talk for about 10 minutes.
 He asked a few questions, and I gave him solid advice.
-I gave him the advice I’ve told you at Sharp Sight Labs: learn basic plots, master basic syntax.
+I gave him the advice I’ve told you at Sharp Sight: learn basic plots, master basic syntax.
 Focus on foundations.
 Be really systematic about learning data visualization and data wrangling, and your progress with ML will be much, much faster.

 “Well, I’ll just figure it out.”